KBMaglalang/golf-now/README.md

 2. copy `.env.example` to `.env` and fill in the details
 3. run `npx prisma init`
 4. run `npx prisma migrate dev`
-5. run `npm run seed` to populate the datbase with default user information
+5. run `npm run seed` to populate the database with default user information
 6. can run the prisma studio `npx prisma studio` to see the database